 “The day the lamb went to school, I hadn’t seen her before starting off; and not wanting to go without seeing her, I called.
 She recognized my voice, and soon I heard a faint bleating far down the field.
 More and more distinctly I heard it, and I knew my pet was coming to greet me.
 My brother Nat said, “Let’s take the lamb to school with us”.”

 Off the two went.
 When they got to the schoolhouse, Mary tucked the lamb into a blanket at her feet and everything went swimmingly until it let out a bleat, alerting the teacher to its presence.
 The teacher gave out a laugh and simply put the lamb outside for Mary to take home at lunch.

-The poem/nursery rhyme was the brainchild of John Roulstone, who had newly arrived in town to study with his uncle to prepare for college.
+As Mary later remembered it, a new arrival wrote the poem/nursery rhyme Mary Had a Little Lamb.
+John Roulstone had just come to town to study with his uncle to prepare for college.
 Roulstone witnessed the events of the lamb sneaking in to school, and gave Mary the now world-famous poem he wrote about it:

 Mary had a little lamb;